California’s “criminal court process” refers to how a criminal case proceeds, from

 The investigation and arrest steps for a California felony generally follow the same protocol as the investigation and arrest steps for misdemeanors.

-Note, though, that since felonies are more serios crimes than misdemeanors, felony offenders are more likely to remain in custody after an arrest.
+Note, though, that since felonies are more serious crimes than misdemeanors, you are more likely to remain in custody after a felony arrest.

 3.3.
 Arraignment

 There are actually two arraignment hearings in the lifespan of a felony case.
 One occurs at the very start of criminal proceedings.
 The second happens after the preliminary hearing.
-For now, we’ll focus on the initial arraignment.
+For now, we will focus on the initial arraignment.

-If a person is held in jail after a felony arrest, police and prosecutors must arraign the offender within 48 hours of arrest, not including weekends and holidays.12
+If you are held in jail after a felony arrest, police and prosecutors must arraign you within 48 hours of arrest, not including weekends and holidays.12

 If there is an unreasonable delay between an arrest and an arraignment, the delay can convert an otherwise lawful arrest into an unlawful detention.
-This type of potential police misconduct may entitle the offender to recover civil (or monetary) damages.
+This type of potential police misconduct may entitle you to recover civil (or monetary) damages.

-Note that the 48-hour rule discussed above applies to all crimes for which a suspect is held in custody, regardless of whether they are felonies or misdemeanors.
-That said, most defendants are released following a misdemeanor arrest.
+Note that the 48-hour rule discussed above applies to all crimes for which you are held in custody, regardless of whether they are felonies or misdemeanors.
+That said, you are usually released following a misdemeanor arrest.

-If a felony offender gets released from custody following an arrest, the police must arraign the party “without unnecessary delay.”
+If you get released from custody following a felony arrest, the police must arraign you “without unnecessary delay.”
 In reality, an arraignment usually takes place within a few weeks to a few months following an arrest.13

-Like an arraignment for a misdemeanor, a felony arraignment is the defendant’s first formal court appearance following an arrest.
+Like an arraignment for a misdemeanor, a felony arraignment is your first formal court appearance following an arrest.
 The actual arraignment follows the same rules and procedures as discussed for misdemeanor arraignments.

 3.4.
 Preliminary hearings

-The hearing is held before a judge and the prosecutor must submit evidence related to the crime charged against the defendant.
+The hearing is held before a judge, and the prosecutor must submit evidence related to the crime charged against you.

 The judge then asks two questions:

-- if so, is there probable cause to believe that the defendant was the person who committed that crime.14
+- if so, is there probable cause to believe that you were the person who committed that crime?
+14

-If the judge answers these questions in the affirmative, he/she transfers the case to a trial court for further pretrial proceedings.
-If a judge finds that there is not probable cause related to a charge, the judge can dismiss any charges against the accused.15
+If the judge answers these questions in the affirmative, they transfer the case to a trial court for further pretrial proceedings.
+If a judge finds that there is not probable cause related to a charge, the judge can dismiss any charges against you.15

 3.5.
 Second arraignment